Eartha Kitt: Early life

 Eartha Mae Keith was born in the small town of North, South Carolina, on January 17, 1927.
-Her mother Annie Mae Keith was of Cherokee and African descent.
-Though she had little knowledge of her father, it was reported that he was a son of the owner of the farm where she had been born, and that Kitt was conceived by rape.
+Her mother, Annie Mae Keith (later Annie Mae Riley), was of Cherokee and African descent.
+Though she had little knowledge of her father, it was reported that he was the son of the owner of the plantation where she had been born, and that Kitt was conceived by rape.
 In a 2013 biography, British journalist John Williams claimed that Kitt's father was a white man, a local doctor named Daniel Sturkie.
 Kitt's daughter, Kitt McDonald Shapiro, has questioned the accuracy of the claim.

+Eartha's mother soon went to live with a black man who refused to accept Eartha because of her relatively pale complexion.
+Kitt was raised by a relative named Aunt Rosa, in whose household she was abused.
+Interviewed on BBC Wales' Late Call in 1971, Kitt said:

+I remember at times when we didn't have anything to eat for what seemed like an insurmountable amount of time.
+We had to rely on the forest and whatever we could dig out of the ground, such as weeds or a grass I remember that had a kind of onion growing at the bottom of it.
+And when we could find things like that to eat then we were alright. ...
+I'm very glad that [her childhood self] will always be a part of me because she helps me do what she knows I have to do out there on that stage.

-Eartha's mother, Annie Mae Keith (later Annie Mae Riley), soon went to live with a black man who refused to accept Eartha because of her relatively pale complexion; she was raised by a relative named Aunt Rosa, in whose household she was abused.
-After the death of Annie Mae, Eartha was sent to live with another relative named Mamie Kitt (who may, in fact, have been her biological mother) in Harlem, New York City, where she attended the Metropolitan Vocational High School (later renamed the High School of Performing Arts).
+After the death of Annie Mae, Eartha was sent to live with another close relative named Mamie Kitt (whom Eartha later came to believe was her biological mother) in Harlem, New York City, where Eartha attended the Metropolitan Vocational High School (later renamed the High School of Performing Arts).

 Career

 Kitt began her career as a member of the Katherine Dunham Company in 1943 and remained a member of the troupe until 1948.
-A talented singer with a distinctive voice, she recorded the hits "Let's Do It", "Champagne Taste", "C'est si bon" (which Stan Freberg famously burlesqued), "Just an Old Fashioned Girl", "Monotonous", "Je cherche un homme", "Love for Sale", "I'd Rather Be Burned as a Witch", "Kâtibim" (a Turkish melody), "Mink, Schmink", "Under the Bridges of Paris" and her most recognizable hit "Santa Baby", which was released in 1953.
+A talented singer with a distinctive voice, Kitt recorded the hits "Let's Do It", "Champagne Taste", "C'est si bon" (which Stan Freberg famously burlesqued), "Just an Old Fashioned Girl", "Monotonous", "Je cherche un homme", "Love for Sale", "I'd Rather Be Burned as a Witch", "Kâtibim" (a Turkish melody), "Mink, Schmink", "Under the Bridges of Paris", and her most recognizable hit "Santa Baby", which was released in 1953.
 Kitt's unique style was enhanced as she became fluent in French during her years performing in Europe.
-She spoke four languages (she is thought to have learned German and Dutch from her stepfather, English from her mother, and French from the European cabaret circuit) and sang in eleven, which she demonstrated in many of the live recordings of her cabaret performances.
-Diana Ross said that as a member of The Supremes she largely based her look and sound on Kitt's.
+Kitt spoke four languages and sang in 11, which she demonstrated in many of the live recordings of her cabaret performances.